matloff/TidyverseSkeptic/README.md

 Ironically, the Tidyverse advocates' worst criticism of base-R is aimed at functions that do have English names, the "apply" family.
-I encounter many who make a point of declaring that they would never use any function from this family.
+I encounter many who proudly make a point of declaring that they would never use any function from this family.
+Such rigidity seems irrational to me.

 ### Pipes